Pixelbear/flixelighting/README.md

 ## Some useful functions

-You can set the attenuation of a light source by calling its "setAttenuation" method
+You can set the attenuation of a FlxLight object by calling its "setAttenuation" method
 ```haxe
 myLight.setAttenuation(constantValue, linearValue, quadraticValue);
 ```